stars2302/Team_StarBucks/README.md

 ## Expectations

 - Complex Site Map Configuration and Collapse
-- HTML5 Semantic Tags, Web Compatible Sites
+- HTML5 Semantic Tags, Web-Compatible Sites
 - Improved usability so you can easily find the information you want
 - Stable design using appropriate colors and proportions